SteveDoyle2/pyNastran/README.md

 As always there are many bug fixes and many new tests.

 ## Download Page
 Google Code no longer supports new downloads.
 As such, the download page will now be located at  [Sourceforge](https://sourceforge.net/projects/pynastran/files/?source=navbar).
-The much improved dev version of the [GUI](http://code.google.com/p/pynastran/wiki/GUI) is located there.  v0.6.1 and earlier releases will still be located here.
+The much improved dev version of the [GUI](https://github.com/SteveDoyle2/pynastran/wiki/GUI) is located there.  v0.6.1 and earlier releases will still be located at Google Code (at least for now).

 ## Version 0.6.1 has been released
 **Version 0.6** improves BDF reading.
 The reader is more robust and also requires proper BDF field formatting (e.g. a integer field can't be a float).
 Additionally, cards also have a comment() method.